python/mypy/mypyc/doc/differences_from_python.rst

 .. note::

-    This is an implementation limitation that will be lifted in the future.
+    This limitation will be lifted in the future.

 Generator expressions
 *********************